JuanCode10/python-beginner-projects/README.md

 python3 palindrome_checker.py sample.txt
 ```

-Where sample.txt is a text file containing one word per line.
+Where `sample.txt` is a text file containing one word per line.

+---

 ### 3. Guess the Number Game (`guess_number_game/`)